 Franchising is big business these days.
 Many retailers and restaurants operate under the franchise model.
 But how does one go from thinking about franchising to actually developing and opening franchises?
-That’s where a Franchise Development Plan becomes a necessity.
+That’s where a Franchise Development Plan becomes a necessity in successful franchise operations.

 Getting the leads